 - On March 16, 2020, the Norwegian Government closed the border to foreign nationals who lack a residence permit in Norway.
 Temporary entry and exit controls have also been introduced at the Swedish border.

 - However, Norwegian airports are not closing.
 The airports remain open for international flights enabling foreign nationals to depart.

 - Many travelers are having trouble finding flights due to route suspensions and widespread flight cancellations.
-However flights continue between many U.S. cities and European transit hubs such as Amsterdam, Stockholm, and Frankfurt, among others with flight connections to Norway.
+However, flights continue between many U.S. cities and transit hubs such as Amsterdam, Frankfurt, and Doha among others with flight connections to Norway.
 Please continue to work with your airline and explore travel with other airlines that are offering flights to the United States.

-- The Norwegian Directorate of Immigration (UDI) posted a link with information for foreign nationals that cannot leave Norway due to COVID-19.
-See UDI’s website for more information: https://www.udi.no/en/important-messages/information-to-foreign-nationals-that-can-not-travel-out-of-norway-due-to-the-corona-virus-outbreak/
+- The Norwegian Directorate of Immigration (UDI) has posted a link with information for foreign nationals that cannot leave Norway due to COVID-19.

 - As a general rule for all infections, sick people should stay at home and not go to work/place of study/school/childcare center.
 If you have more serious symptoms, contact your doctor by telephone.
-If you cannot reach your doctor, ring the emergency out-of-hours clinic (116 117).
+If you cannot reach your doctor, call the emergency after-hours clinic (116 117).